House Baltimore: Frequently Asked Questions

 What are the criteria for available homes?

-Homes available for purchase may be placed on the property registry if the City owns the property and has the authority to sell it, the property is able to be repaired, the property is likely to be purchased by a prospective homeowner, and the property is in a designated neighborhood.
+Homes available for purchase may be placed on the property registry if the City owns the property and has the authority to sell it, the property is able to be repaired, and the property is likely to be purchased by a prospective homeowner.
+Properties can be located anywhere in Baltimore City, as long as they are City-owned.

 What is a Designated Impact Investment Neighborhood, and why are they important?

 Designated Impact Investment Neighborhoods are strategically located near anchor institutions and emerging areas of momentum.
-To ensure the investment has a transformative impact, the legislation will require the houses be available in specific geographic areas that have been historically overlooked by investors and revitalization efforts.
-By limiting the time available to participate in the program and infusing designated communities, the investment can take root and the market can expand further.
+To ensure the investment has a transformative impact, the legislation will require that the Department prioritize applicants in specific geographic areas that have been historically overlooked by investors and revitalization efforts.
+By limiting the time available to participate in the program and infusing designated communities in eligibility consideration, the legislation effectively creates an opportunity for increased generational wealth and housing stability among residents impacted by redlining, disinvestment, and other discriminatory practices.

 Who is eligible for the Baltimore City Urban Homesteading Program?